schemathesis/schemathesis/README.rst

 Registering custom checks for CLI
 #################################

-To add a new check for the Schemathesis CLI there is a special function
+There is a special function to add a new check for the Schemathesis CLI:

 .. code:: python